JeNeSuisPasDave/AdventOfCode-2025/notes.md

 I'll add a CLI flag --consider-green to indicate that green tiles should be considered (i.e., use Part 2 logic).
 Then I think a function to identify all the green tiles.
 And then a function to see if a red-cornered rectangle contains only green and red tiles.

+took a break ...

+**11:00**

+Working on part 2.
+Wrote code to connect red tiles with green tiles.

+**12:05**

+Now working on code to display the grid and to fill in the loop with green tiles.

+**12:44**

+got grid display working.
+Found bugs in tile insertion and connecting algorithm.
+Fixed.